 At the same time, the first-time improvement for TACs with precautionary scientific advice in 2020 was driven by the EU/UK shared TACs, whereas the improvement in 2021 was more pronounced for EU only TACs.
-However, since 2021 the proportion of TACs exceeding precautionary advice has been more similar for EU only and EU/UK shared stocks, albeit with a backwards step for EU/UK shared stocks in 2023 (57% to 67%) compared to progress for EU only stocks in the same year (67% to 50%).
+However, since 2021 the proportion of TACs exceeding precautionary advice improved substantially for EU only stocks (dropping to an all-time low of 25% for 2024), whereas it has remained high (around 60%) for EU/UK shared stocks.